Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: The Bubble Riding Model and First Main Results

-Define the jump process for exogenous burst by $D_t = \ind{\tau \leq t}.$ \begin{assumption}{BT1} The exogenous burst satisfies $\P(\tau > T) > 0$ and the compensator process\footnote{for more details, see Section \ref{Subsection:PEforExoBurst}.} $K$ for $D$ takes the form where the $\mathbb{F}$-predictable, non-negative intensity process $k$ is bounded on $[0, T]$. \end{assumption} \begin{example} If $ \tau$ has density function $f_{\tau}(t) = r_t\exp(\intt -r_sds)$ for a function $r_t$ non-negative on $[0, \infty)$, then Assumption \eqref{Assumption:BT1model} is satisfied with $k_t = r_t$.
+\begin{assumption}{BT1} The exogenous burst satisfies $\P(\tau > T) > 0$, and the compensator process\footnote{For more details, see Section \ref{Subsection:PEforExoBurst}.} $K$ for the jump process $D_t = \ind{\tau \leq t}$ takes the form where the $\mathbb{F}$-predictable, non-negative intensity process $k$ is bounded on $[0, T]$. \end{assumption}

+\begin{remark} Here we assume existence of a density for $\tau$, making $D$ a single jump Cox process.
+We take this standard assumption from \cite{KharroubiLim14}.
+If $ \tau$ has density function $f_{\tau}(t) = r_t\exp(\intt -r_sds)$ for a function $r_t$ non-negative on $[0, \infty)$, then Assumption \eqref{Assumption:BT1model} is satisfied with $k_t = r_t$.
 The burst intensity process $(k_t)_{t \in [0, T]}$ is assumed to be known by the players.
-It represents the players prior regarding the occurrence of an exogenous burst. \end{example}
+It represents the players' prior regarding the occurrence of an exogenous burst. \end{remark}

-\begin{assumption}{MA} ~ \begin{enumerate}[label=(MA\arabic*)] \item The set $A \subset \R$ is a compact interval that contains $0$. \item The permanent price impact function $g: A \to \R$, the loss amplitude $\beta: [0, T] \to [0, 1]$ and the bubble trend function $b: [0, T] \times [0, 1] \to \R_+$ are continuous functions on their respective domains. \item The initial inventory $\iota$ has all moments. \end{enumerate} \end{assumption} Our first main result provides existence of an MFG equilibrium when all players enter the game at a fixed time. \begin{theorem} Assume that all players enter at $\T = 0$, i.e. $F_\T(t) = \ind{t \geq 0}$.
-Under Assumptions \eqref{Assumption:BT1model} and \eqref{Assumption:MA}, there exists a MFG equilibrium $(\hat{\alpha}, \theta, \mu)$ to the bubble riding game with fixed entry time.
+\begin{assumption}{MA} ~ \begin{enumerate}[label=(MA\arabic*)] \item The set $A \subset \R$ is a compact interval that contains $0$. \item The permanent price impact function $\rho: A \to \R$ is Borel measurable, locally bounded with $\rho(0) = 0$.
+The loss amplitude $\beta: [0, T] \to \R_+$ is continuous.
+The bubble trend function $b: [0, T] \times [0, 1] \to \R_+$ is Lebesgue integrable. \item The initial inventory $\iota$ has all moments. \end{enumerate} \end{assumption} We state our main result for the bubble model. \begin{theorem} In addition to Assumptions \eqref{Assumption:BT1model} and \eqref{Assumption:MA}, also assume that $F_\T(0) > 0$ and $F_\T(\cdot)$ is continuous on $[0, \eta]$.
+Then there exists an equilibrium $(\hat{\alpha}, \theta, \mu)$ to the bubble riding MFG.
 Moreover, the optimal strategy can be decomposed as